-We also formed a stock committee, which was previously composed of Mr. Houston, our chief executive officer, Mr. Ferdowsi, our cofounder, and Mr. Schreier.
-In March 2020, the compensation committee amended the stock committee charter and appointed Mr. Vashee, our chief financial officer, and Ms. Nottebohm, our chief operating officer, to replace Messrs.
-Houston and Ferdowsi.
-The stock committee has authority to grant equity awards to (a) employees who hold a title below vice president and (b) consultants, in each case subject to certain limitations established from time to time by the compensation committee.
+We also formed a stock committee, which is currently composed of our Chief Financial Officer, our Chief People Officer, and a non-employee director appointed by our board.
+Mr. Schreier previously served as the non-employee director on the stock committee until his resignation from our board of directors in December 2020, at which time Ms. Peacock was appointed to serve as the non-employee director on the stock committee.
+Ms. Nottebohm, our former Chief Operating Officer, also previously served on the stock committee until her resignation from the company in February 2021, at which time our Chief People Officer was appointed to serve on the stock committee.
+The stock committee has authority to grant equity awards to (a) employees who hold a title below vice president and (b) consultants subject to certain limitations established from time to time by the compensation committee.